-Please find the following outline of the proposed technical work tasks, consultation procedures, and assumptions to be used for conducting the mandated air quality conformity determination of the FY 2022-2025 Baltimore Region Transportation Improvement Program (TIP) and Maximize2045: A Performance-Based Transportation Plan, the 2019 plan.
-In light of the importance of review of conformity issues, these proposed tasks and assumptions have been assessed through the interagency consultation process for transportation and air quality activities in the Baltimore region, including the Metropolitan Planning Organization (MPO) and state air and transportation agencies, in a forum that is open to interested stakeholders.
+Please find the following outline of the proposed technical work tasks, consultation procedures, and assumptions to be used for conducting the mandated air quality conformity determination of the FY 2024-2027 Baltimore Region Transportation Improvement Program (TIP) and Resilience 2050: Adapting to the Challenges of Tomorrow, the 2023 long-range transportation plan.
+In light of the importance of review of conformity issues, these proposed tasks and assumptions have been approved through the interagency consultation process for transportation and air quality activities in the Baltimore region, including the Metropolitan Planning Organization (MPO) and state air and transportation agencies, in a forum that is open to interested stakeholders.